lban2049/fastapi/.aigne/doc-smith/docs/advanced-security.md

 ---

 With these tools, you can implement robust and standard security practices in your FastAPI applications.
-For more detailed information on the security utilities, you can consult the [API Reference](./api-reference-security.md).
+For more detailed information on the security utilities, you can consult the [Security Utilities API Reference](./api-reference-security.md).
 To learn about processing requests before they hit your path operations, see the next chapter on [Middleware](./advanced-middleware.md).